qiime2/q2-longitudinal/README.md

     --i-table ecam-table-taxa.qza \
     --m-metadata-file ecam_map_maturity.txt \
     --p-metric 'k__Bacteria;p__Bacteroidetes;c__Bacteroidia;o__Bacteroidales;f__Bacteroidaceae;g__Bacteroides;s__' \
-    --p-group-category delivery \
+    --p-group-column delivery \
-    --p-state-category month \
+    --p-state-column month \
-    --p-state-pre 6 \
+    --p-state-1 6 \
-    --p-state-post 18 \
+    --p-state-2 18 \
-    --p-individual-id-category studyid \
+    --p-individual-id-column studyid \
     --o-visualization ecam-delivery \
     --p-no-drop-duplicates
 ```

 ### Paired pairwise distance testing

-The `pairwise-distance` visualizer also assesses changes between paired samples from two different "states", but instead of taking a metadata category or feature ID as input, it operates on a distance matrix to assess the distance between "pre" and "post" sample pairs.
-The "within-subject" distance between paired samples from an individual are always calculated for each group in the metadata `group_category`; by default, "between-subject" distances between all individuals in a given `group_category` are also calculated and compared.
-Between-subject distances include all samples sharing the same `group_category` that are not pairs of "within-subject" samples from `state_pre` and `state_post`, but otherwise ignore the `state_category` and `individual_id_category` parameters, so will pair all samples from all time points (or whatever the comparison "state" is) in the distance matrix.
+The `pairwise-distance` visualizer also assesses changes between paired samples from two different "states", but instead of taking a metadata column or feature ID as input, it operates on a distance matrix to assess the distance between "pre" and "post" sample pairs.
+The "within-subject" distance between paired samples from an individual are always calculated for each group in the metadata `group_column`; by default, "between-subject" distances between all individuals in a given `group_column` are also calculated and compared.
+Between-subject distances include all samples sharing the same `group_column` that are not pairs of "within-subject" samples from `state_1` and `state_2`, but otherwise ignore the `state_column` and `individual_id_column` parameters, so will pair all samples from all time points (or whatever the comparison "state" is) in the distance matrix.
 Hence, users should carefully consider what type of comparison they wish to perform and, if appropriate, filter the distance matrix prior to using this visualizer.
 Filtering can be performed with `filter-distance-matrix` as described [here](https://docs.qiime2.org/2017.5/tutorials/filtering/#filtering-distance-matrices).

 In this example, we test whether an individual's stool microbiota (as assessed by unweighted UniFrac distance) differs significantly between 0 and 12 months of life in vaginally born and Cesarean-delivered infants, and whether the within- and between-subject distances differed between these groups.
 ```
 qiime intervention pairwise-distance \
     --i-distance-matrix ecam-unweighted-distance-matrix.qza \
     --m-metadata-file ecam_map_maturity.txt \
-    --p-group-category delivery \
+    --p-group-column delivery \
-    --p-state-category month \
+    --p-state-column month \
-    --p-state-pre 0 \
+    --p-state-1 0 \
-    --p-state-post 12 \
+    --p-state-2 12 \
-    --p-individual-id-category studyid \
+    --p-individual-id-column studyid \
     --o-visualization ecam-delivery-distance \
     --p-no-drop-duplicates
 ```